papertank/envoy-deploy/readme.md

 Before using on live server, it is best to test on a local VM (like [Laravel Homestead](https://laravel.com/docs/5.4/homestead)) first.

 ## Changes
+V2.2
+- Added `health_check` task and config.
+- Added `rollback` task to update current to previous deployment.
-V2.2 - Added health check and rollback option and `cleanup` deletes old deploys except last 4
+- Updated `cleanup` to delete old deploys and leave last 4.
+- Removed `deployment_optimize` task (no longer needed for Laravel 5 projects).
+- Updated `deployment_composer` to use `--prefer-dist --optimize-autoloader` options.

 V2.1 - Updated init to only initialize (rather than deploy).